Setting up Touché/Lié in FL Studio

 - When Lié's interface is open, click on the tiny arrow in the upper left corner of the window.
 In the drop-down menu, click on "browse parameters".

 - The browser view of FL Studio will switch to "Current project" view and will show all possible parameters of Lié in a long list.
-You have to scroll down quite a bit until you will find these four entries:
+Scroll down until you find these six entries:

 MIDI CC #16 (General purpose controller 1)